 - 1. The schools' premises and contents are insured through London Borough of Barnet.
 Schedules of cover are issued annually. - 2.
-Staff long-term sickness and maternity cover is currently arranged through the Local Authority Long term sickness and Maternity pool. - 3.
+Staff long-term sickness and maternity cover is currently arranged through Education Mutual.
+The Headteacher, Office Manager and School Business Manager have access to the portal.
+The School Business Manager will ensure that this is kept up to date. - 3.
 School property, such as musical instruments and computers are covered when they are taken off the premises. - 4.
 School journeys insured before the journey occurs. - 5.
 Insurance incidents are logged by the school office.